donohoe/content/posts/the-idea-of-quartz.md

 Quartz launched on September 24th, 2012 at 9:55am EST. As it comes up on 5 years of age, I thought it was overdue to test my l33t medium typing skillz.

-Quartz started for me on February 22nd 2012 with a tweet to Zach Seward on his departure from the WSJ for an yet unnamed venture.
+Quartz started for me on February 22nd 2012 with a tweet to Zach Seward on his departure from the WSJ for an _yet unnamed venture_.
 I was living in Seattle at the time and coincidentally had just landed in NYC.
 The next morning I found myself having breakfast with Kevin Delaney and talking news product.

 I find it crazy that people ask me about the early days.
-I tend to describe it as Kevin, Zach, and I doing “all the things we wanted, but weren’t allowed to do at our old jobs” (WSJ and NYT).
+I tend to describe it as Kevin, Zach, and I doing “_all the things we wanted, but weren’t allowed to do at our old jobs_” (WSJ and NYT).

 This is a hastily arranged snapshot of notes, ideas, and a small part of the process that went into Quartz in the very early days.